theodoremoreland/Notes/AWS/Cloud_Practitioner/README.md

 ### Governance Perspective

-The Governance Perspective integrates IT Governance and Organizational Governance.
+"The Governance Perspective integrates IT Governance and Organizational Governance.
 It provides guidance on identifying and implementing best practices for IT Governance, and on supporting business processes with technology.

 Common Roles: CIO; Program Managers; Project Managers; Enterprise Architects; Business Analysts; Portfolio Managers.